 - Do as I say, not as I write.
 I have a habit of speaking aloud important elements of solutions without writing them down.
 Occasionally, when solving problems, I will explain out loud a skipped step that I expect you to replicate on a test.
 I will try to make this clear whenever I can, but if you are ever unsure, please ask. - Attend the lectures.
 As stated above, I will often cover in the lectures important details that do not make it into the course notes (though I will try to put these details in the notes as often as I can).
 This means that if you skip lectures, you are likely to miss some course content.
 If you have to miss a lecture due to some legitimate reason, I suggest you ask a friend. - Attend the labs.
 I will not be able to solve the full breadth of problems in class that I would like to.
 Thus, in order to see a wide range of problems solved in detail, you must attend the labs.
 Note that, for many problems, the work is just as important as the final answer; this means that if you do not attend the labs, you will not know what exact steps and explanations I expect to see when you solve problems in a quiz or test.
-Further, the lab problems have an increased probability of appearing on a quiz or test (hint). - By required textbook, I mean required.
-In addition to containing the vast majority of the content I cover in class, the textbook contains numerous exercises.
-These exercises are by far the best way to become familiar with both the course content, and the types of questions I will be asking you on quizzes and tests (hint hint). - Reading a solution is not the same as performing the solution yourself.
+Further, the lab problems have an increased probability of appearing on a quiz or test (hint). - Reading a solution is not the same as performing the solution yourself.
 Mathematics is not a spectator sport.
 A solution to a problem will often make sense in your head, but if you do not practice, you will not be able to replicate that solution on a quiz or test.
 Thus, make sure you are actually solving all the problems you attempt.
 If you are unable to solve a question, and you have to check an outside resource to find the solution, my advice is to wait a few hours (or a full day) and try the question again.
 This may seem superfluous, but I will say that it is the most effective study technique I've learned. - If you do not understand a step I have performed in class, or if you think I have made a mistake, please let me know.
 I am not immune to performing errors, and I sometimes will skip a step that is familiar to me, but might be new to you.
 In either of these cases, please do not hesitate to let me know!
 I am more than happy to explain any steps in greater detail, or correct any errors that arise. - If you are stuck, please come to my office hours.
 As stated above, I am happy to spend as long as it takes to help you understand a concept (within reason, of course).
 If you cannot attend my office hours, and we cannot set up an alternative office hour, you may attempt to email me the problem.
 However, typesetting math problems over email is more trouble than it's worth, so you will likely get a very terse reply.
 I strongly suggest that you talk to me in person in some way as opposed to emailing me if you need help with solving a problem.